aladebali/cyber_security_portfolio/THM-Reports/PassCode/PassCode.md

 ![](images/test2.png)

-### Now we can go to the website and get the flag by clicking on teh `get flag` button.
+ Now we got a true we can go to the website and get the flag by clicking on `get flag` button.

 ![](images/flag.png)